viewtool/I2C_Adapter/VB.NET_USB_GPIO_Test/USB_GPIO_Test/README.md

 # GPIO_Test
-An VB.NET project to test GPIO.
+A VB.NET project to test GPIO.